BBC to broadcast live TV coverage of English international and domestic cricket

 "Our aim will be to make the new T20 competition a huge success."

-- Two England men's international T20 matches
+- Two England men's home T20s

-- One England women's T20 international
+- One England women's home T20s

-- 10 men's matches from the ECB's New T20 competition
+- 10 men's matches from the ECB's new domestic city-based T20 competition

-- Up to eight matches from the women's T20 tournament including both finals.
+- Up to eight matches from the women's domestic T20 tournament, including both finals

 Barbara Slater, director of BBC Sport, said: "This will lead to a step change in the BBC's coverage of cricket across TV, radio and digital platforms.